Jämthund

 Common inquiries about the breed

-Is the Swedish Elkhound a good family pet?
+Is the Swedish Elkhound suitable for apartment living?

-Yes, they shed heavily twice a year during the seasonal coat change.
+They shed heavily twice a year during seasonal coat changes and require regular brushing.

 View Official FCI Standard